caltechlibrary/commonpy/README.md

-Commonpy: useful Python functions and utilities
+CommonPy: useful Python functions and utilities
 ===============================================

 This is a collection of common utility functions and classes that we at the Caltech Library have found useful in our other Python projects.